-

 Air Quality Modeling Program

-The Division has used Geographic Information Systems (GIS) for air quality modeling studies since 1993 by creating its own database of relevant spatial layers.
+Utah Division of Air Quality has used Geographic Information Systems (GIS) for air quality modeling studies since 1993 by creating its own database of relevant spatial layers.
 This data helps in the creation of emission inventories for ozone and fine particulate modeling.
-This is done through the creation of demographic surrogates so that county-wide emissions can be further…
+This is done through the creation of demographic surrogates so that county-wide emissions…